kvz/bash3boilerplate/FAQ.md

 ## How do I incorporate BASH3 Boilerplate into my own project?

-You can incorporate BASH3 Boilerplate into your project in one of three ways:
+You can incorporate BASH3 Boilerplate into your project in one of two ways:
 1. Copy the desired portions of [main.sh](https://github.com/kvz/bash3boilerplate/blob/master/main.sh) into your own script.
 1. Download [main.sh](https://github.com/kvz/bash3boilerplate/blob/master/main.sh) and start pressing the delete-key for unwanted things